 For awhile Brooks Reed was a dark horse, not getting a lot of attention.
 After his pro day he was regarded as a 3rd round pick.
 Since working out with several teams he has quietly creeped into the second round, edging himself toward the first round.
 Durability issues could drop him down the ladder.
 If he drops into the third round and he is there, let’s hope AJ Smith “Reeds” between the lines and makes a good decision.

-Topics: Brooks Reed
+Tags: Brooks Reed